 For beginners just getting into recording, Garage Band is a great tool.
 Especially since it comes inbuilt with your computer.
 It can get you your solution with ease and pace.
 In addition, the price can’t really be beaten.

-The developers had this in mind when the made the software.
-And lets not forget; even though GarageBand does not have all of the available virtual instruments found in some of the bigger digital audio workstations, the stock sounds are pretty darn good!
-It’s very user friendly and is a pretty organized piece of software.
+The developers had this in mind when they made the software.
+And let’s not forget; even though GarageBand does not have all of the available virtual instruments found in some of the bigger digital audio workstations, the stock sounds are pretty darn good!
+It’s very user-friendly and is a pretty organized piece of software.

 The advanced functionality and popularity of Pro Tools among top recorders mean that if you are comfortable using Pro Tools, then you can use almost any other professional music facility that you come across.
-Most experts are familiar with this DAW as it has enough features for top class producing.
+Most experts are familiar with this DAW as it has enough features for top-class production.

-They pop up right next to the track if you need.
-I always been a fan of this.
+They pop up right next to the track if you need them.
+I have always been a fan of this.
 Let’s also not forget that Avid has been putting out pretty solid products over the past five years.

 Akai Professional MPK Mini MKII | 25-Key Ultra-Portable USB MIDI Drum Pad & Keyboard Controller with Joystick, VIP Software Download Included